-A concentration in Automotive Marketing & Management focuses on the various aspects of the automotive marketing function including dealership advertising, finance and insurance, budgeting and forecasting, parts and service, and used car management.
+The bachelor's degree in Automotive Marketing & Management focuses on the various aspects of the automotive marketing function including dealership advertising, finance and insurance, budgeting and forecasting, parts and service, and used car management.
 A computer simulation in which class members are challenged to rescue a troubled dealership is completed during the final semester.
-The curriculum is also designed to prepare you to compete in today's global marketplace by driving the importance of education, innovation, environmental stewardship, and responsible leadership.
-You'll experience onsite visits, hear lectures from top corporate leaders, network with our large pool of successful alumni, participate in internships, and more.

 Experiential Learning At Its Best

 Our Automotive Marketing & Management students are driven by great opportunities to excel both in and out of the classroom.
-Students in the program earn internships with companies well known in the automotive industry - Mopar, Hendrick Motorsports, AskPatty, at major auto shows, and more.
-If you're involved and motivated - you will succeed.
-The involvement opportunities are endless.
+Students in the program earn internships with companies well known in the automotive industry - Mopar, Hendrick Motorsports, AskPatty, and many more.
+Our students intern at the renowned Detroit, Michigan, International Auto Show - if you're involved and motivated - you will succeed.
+With the country's largest outdoor auto show hosted on the Michigan Campus and produced solely by Northwood students, the involvement opportunities are endless.